shaal/doxicity/docs/authoring/index.md

 # {{title}}

-Everyone loves good documentation, but few actually enjoy creating it.
-Unfortunately, documentation is often one of the last things to land in a project.
-Sometimes, it's neglected entirely.

-Doxicity removes the friction of creating a documentation website by allowing you to focus on the stuff that matters — content!
-Using markdown, you can create pages that turn into a robust, accessible documentation website with a single command.

 If you're new to markdown, this page will bring you up to speed with what you need to know to get started.

-## Intro to Markdown

 Markdown is a markup syntax that turns text into HTML.
 It's a convenient way to go from `[this](this.html)` to `<a href="this.html">this<a>` without having to type all those quotes and brackets.
 It's built to be as simple as possible — most users can pick up the basics in just a few minutes.

-Doxicity mostly adheres to the [CommonMark spec](https://commonmark.org/), but there are a few additional syntaxes that are really helpful when writing docs.
+Doxicity adheres to the [CommonMark spec](https://commonmark.org/), but there are a few additional syntaxes that are really helpful when writing docs.

-### Markdown Cheat Sheet
+## Markdown Cheat Sheet

 The following table includes a non-exhaustive list of CommonMark syntaxes that are supported.
 You can expect these to work in Doxicity and most places markdown is supported.